 It is important to question the relevance of sport history and to recognize our failings and our successes if we are to ensure the genre develops and contributes to society.
 While sport historians recognize the value, outside of this sphere, it is apparent that the subject is not always recognized for its significance.
 In this paper, it is argued that sport historians have a responsibility to engage more with the media and the public, while seeking opportunities to collaborate with sports organizations to ensure the subject is relevant and can develop.
 It is also argued that minority groups are under-represented in the sport history community, arguing that it is incumbent upon sport historians to ensure greater engagement and promotion of these groups.
 The paper concludes by urging those engaged in sport history to promote the discipline and develop opportunities for others.

 If you would like to read the full article and other pieces like this then please subscribe below.
-It works out about £1.67 a month if you take out an annual subscription (£20 per year) or £3 a month if you’d like to sign up for a month at a time.
-Each subscriber gets full access to the 100+ articles posted so far and the hundreds scheduled to be posted in the coming weeks.
+It works out about £1.67 a month if you take out an annual subscription (£20 per year).
+Each subscriber gets full access to the 600+ articles posted so far and the hundreds scheduled to be posted in the coming months.

 Subscribe to get access

 Read more of this article and the rest of the content on GJFootballArchive.com when you subscribe today.